 Head of Department/Institute/School, i.e. the academic units within the five Colleges.

 An award for academic excellence in eligible degree qualifications, which include four classes: First Class; Second Class Division I; Second Class Division II; and Third Class.

 Honours degrees are postgraduate qualifications comprising an additional year of study beyond the bachelor's degree in the discipline.
 Entry to an Honours degree requires prior high academic performance in undergraduate degree study, and students selected for an Honours degree may enrol in the postgraduate degree after completing the undergraduate degree.
 Completion of the Honours degree may qualify the graduate for doctoral study if achieved at the appropriate level.
 This is distinct from a Bachelor's degree with Honours, which is a four year degree.

 A form of Specific Accommodation which may result in the re-consideration of the outcome of an assessment or examination that may be made when a student’s performance in, or preparation for, any compulsory learning experience, assessment or examination activity has been impaired due to illness, injury or Critical Personal Circumstances, and where such learning experience, assessment or examination activity is at a fixed time and place as defined in the Course Guide.

-University study undertaken on-campus via face-to-face delivery, which are scheduled on a regular basis, normally weekly (and not less then fortnightly), throughout the enrolment period.
+University study undertaken on-campus via face-to-face delivery, which are scheduled on a regular basis, normally weekly (and not less than fortnightly), throughout the enrolment period.
 This mode may include online learning and the use of digital and print resources.

 To supervise candidates during an examination.